Hamisakim/Doodler/README.md

 ## Approach Taken
 While discussing ideas we found a [ canvas component](https://www.npmjs.com/package/react-canvas-draw) that allows users to make a doodle.
 We knew we wanted this as the focus of our app and got to work.

-We met and had some wireframes drawn up of how we want the app to look like
+We met and had some wireframes drawn up of how we want the app to look like.

 ![Screenshot 2021-05-04 at 15 02 14](https://user-images.githubusercontent.com/76621344/117348437-1a0e1e80-aea2-11eb-8287-a1e3156a1921.png)